|Responsible office||Office of Institutional Equity (IE)|

 7.6.4. knowingly exposing another individual to a sexually transmitted disease or virus without their knowledge;

 7.7.
 Harm to Others: behaviors that threaten or endanger the health or safety of any person, which include physical abuse, verbal abuse, threats, intimidation and/or harassment.
-Non-sexual or non-gender-based Harm to Others will be treated as a violation of the WMU Student Code and will be referred accordingly.
+Non-sexual or non-gender-based Harm to Others will be treated as a violation of the WMU Student Code, Anti-bullying Policy, relevant employee policies, or bargaining agreements and will be referred accordingly.

 7.8.
 Stalking: a course of physical or verbal conduct directed at another individual on the basis of sex or gender identity, in a manner that could be reasonably regarded as likely to alarm, harass, or cause fear of harm or injury to that person or to a third party.
 A course of conduct consists of at least two acts.
 The feared harm or injury may be physical, emotional, or psychological, or related to the personal safety, property, education, or employment of that individual.
 Stalking may include cyber-stalking, in which electronic media such as the Internet, social networks, blogs, cell phones, texts, or other similar devices or forms of Contact are used.